 What is your favourite memory of studying at Plymouth?

-I have many good memories from studying at Plymouth University, so it would be difficult to think of one specifically.
+I have many good memories from studying at the University of Plymouth, so it would be difficult to think of one specifically.
 There were great opportunities to meet people from different backgrounds and ethnicities, who I would never have met had I not studied at Plymouth.
 Overall, I would say my favourite part of studying at Plymouth would be the relationships I built with classmates and the people I met along the way.

 I stay in touch with Julie Williams, a lecturer on both my undergraduate and postgraduate courses.
 She is a great lady who made my lessons so much more interesting.

-Yes, of course I would; I learnt a lot and made some great friends.
-The facilities at Plymouth University are incredible – such as the 24/7 library and computing facilities – and staff members’ ability to connect and communicate with students is also great.
+Yes, of course, I would; I learnt a lot and made some great friends.
+The facilities at the University of Plymouth are incredible – such as the 24/7 library and computing facilities – and staff members’ ability to connect and communicate with students is also great.